giandifra/simple_rsa/README.md

 # Simple RSA Encryption

-Flutter Plugin to encrypt and decrypt string with a public and a private key
+Flutter plugin to encrypt and decrypt (RSA/ECB/PCSK1) string with a public and a private key

 Support only ANDROID (for now)